salama/object-machine/design/compile.md

 For many people object oriented languages are synonymous with slow.
 This is especially strange since even early Smalltalk implementations had native gui's.
 But mostly it is a misconception fueled by two facts:

 - many object oriented language implementations choose to interpret
-- object oriented languages are dynamic and that means more work at runtime
+- object oriented languages are dynamic and thus integrate many more features into the language

 Let's look at both of those reasons and see how they relate to our object machine.